 - To implement individual, family, and group service models to fidelity

-The role of the Certified Nurturing Families™ Facilitator is to guide families and facilitate discussions for self-discovery.
+The role of the Certified NPP-Nurturing Families™ Facilitator is to guide families and facilitate discussions for self-discovery.
 Facilitators, in their training, learn how to facilitate by modeling the core values and philosophy.
 Following the Certified Facilitator Training, Facilitators will be confident and competent individuals motivated to provide direct services to youth, children, parents and families.

 - Curriculum developers can give you written permission to copy their material and it will be for a specific event and will have a time limit on the written MOU.

-- If you know of any agency or individual that is copying materials, we are asking that you report them to the Family Nurturing Center of Texas for investigation.
+- If you know of any agency or individual that is copying materials, we are asking that you report them to the Nurturing Families Center of Texas for investigation.
 Facilitators or Trainers do not have the authority to give anyone, either in their own organization or outside, permission to copy materials.
 Facilitator or Trainer found doing so will not be able to continue practicing.
 Trainers and facilitators will immediately lose their certification.

 - All Trainers are required to stress, during their trainings, the issue of copyright infringement and inform participants that copyright infringement is breaking the law and the corporation will prosecute.